microsoft/code-with-engineering-playbook/code-reviews/recipes/Markdown.md

 ```

 ## Code Review Checklist

-Apart from the items on the [Code Review Checklist](../README.md) you should also look for these markdown specific code review items

 - [ ] Is the document easy to read and understand and does it follow [good writing guidelines](#writing-style-guidelines)?
 - [ ] Is there a single source of truth or is content repeated in more than one document?